Trump: Paul Ryan 'Weak, Ineffective & Stupid,' 'Almost Killed' GOP

 — Donald J. Trump (@realDonaldTrump) July 13, 2019

-President Trump’s latest salvo comes after ripping Ryan on Thursday in what appeared to have been in response to the former Speaker’s reported attacks on the president in a soon-to-be-released book.
+President Trump’s latest salvo comes after ripping Ryan on Thursday in what appeared to have been a response to the former Speaker’s reported attacks on the president’s character and governing style in a soon-to-be-released book.

 According to a Thursday Washington Post report, Tim Alberta of Politico Magazine writes in American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump: